-ENG 193 Literature and Composition Emphasizes the student's ability to read literature analytically and meaningfully and to communicate clearly.
-Students analyze the form and content of literature and practice various modes of writing.
-Topics include reading and analysis of fiction, poetry, and drama; research; and writing about literature.
+ENG 193 Literature and Composition Develops writing skills beyond the levels of proficiency required by ENG 191, emphasizes interpretation and evaluation, and incorporates a variety of more advanced research methods; emphasizes the student's ability to read literature and literary criticism analytically and meaningfully and to communicate that information clearly.
+Students analyze, critically interpret, and evaluate the form and content of a range of literary texts and practice various strategies of writing.
+Topics include reading and analysis of fiction, poetry, and drama; advanced research methods; and writing about literature.

-ENG 195 Technical Communications

-Emphasizes practical knowledge of technical

-communications techniques, procedures, and

-reporting formats used in industry and business.
-Topics include reference use and

-research, device and process description, formal technical report writing, business correspondence, and oral technical report presentation.
+ENG 195 Technical Communications Emphasizes practical knowledge of technical communications techniques, procedures, and reporting formats used in industry and business.
+Topics include reference use and research, device and process description, formal technical report writing, business correspondence, and oral technical report presentation.